#NextGenEcon

 Prof. Dr. Ansgar Wübker

-Career – Make the GSE test
+Careers–Start the GSE test

-The GSE program belongs to BRIDGING 2030 research centers CISE, CURE, and CEIT
+The GSE program belongs to BRIDGING 2030 research centers CISE, CURE, and CEIT.

 Representative for Study Affairs